gabsw/microblog/README.md

 The database was implemented through SQLAlchemy, which is  a Python SQL toolkit and Object Relational Mapper.

+The visual styling was implemented through the Bootstrap library.

 ## Key Features

 * User Logins